xoikia/IPL_DATA_ANALYSIS/README.md

 </p>

-     * Total of 76 matches were played in the 2013 season which  is the highest number of matches played for a season .
+     * Total of 76 matches were played in the 2013 season which  is the highest number of matches played for a season.

-     * In 2009 season 57 matches were played which is the minimum number of matches played in any season
+     * In 2009 season 57 matches were played which is the minimum number of matches played in any season.

 ### **Games played per city**